The Git Commit History

 There are, unsurprisingly, many options for controlling the output

-.
+format of git log.
 Some useful examples are listed below

 (their purpose can be looked up using git’s own help interface).